hydephp/develop/_docs/index.md

 Hyde will automatically enable the CommonMark extension.

 > Note that when using Torchlight the pages will take longer to generate as API calls need to be made.
-> However, Torchlight caches the response so this only affects the first time running the build, or
-> if you update the page.
+> However, Torchlight caches the response so this only affects the first time running the build, or if you update the page.

 ## Known Issues
-Deleting Markdown posts does not delete the already compiled HTML files.
+Hyde does not automatically delete compiled HTML files when the source files have been removed.
-In a future update (coming soon(tm)) the builder will remove unused files automatically.
-For now, you can manually delete the files and then run the build command.
+However, you can supply the `--clean` flag to remove all content in the `_site` directory when running the build command.

 Currently, only top-level custom pages are supported.
 In the future, nested pages will be supported.
 For example, _site/directory/page.html

-Hyde also currently does not support images, but will soon as it already has the foundation in place to do so.

 ## Changelog